lmaccherone/node-localstorage/README.md

 ## Changelog ##

+* 1.1.0 - 2016-01-03 - **Backward breaking** if you used any of the non-standard methods.
+They are now all preceded with an underscore.
+Big upgrade for this version is experimental support for associative array and dot-property syntax.
 * 1.0.0 - 2016-01-03 - Fixed bug with empty string key (thanks, tinybike)
 * 0.6.0 - 2015-09-11 - Removed references to deprecated fs.existsSync() (thanks, josephbosire)
 * 0.5.2 - 2015-08-01 - Fixed defect where keys were not being updated correctly by removeItem() (thanks, ed69140)